|

 - piezo in the bridge, made by Paradis, RMC, Graphtech,,,

-we recommend piezos, which sound better, have less noise, separate strings better,
+in general, piezos sound better, have less noise, separate strings better,

 but are more dificult to build into the guitar.